 - From the top menu, select Status.
-From the side panel, select Security. - Click the panel for the type of threats you want to restore:

-- Malware activity

-- PUP activity
+From the side panel, select Security. - Click the panel for the type of threats you want to restore: - Malware activity - PUP activity

-- Exploit activity

-- Threats detected by the antivirus

-- Click Filters.
-In the Action area, select the Quarantined and Disinfected checkboxes.

-- Next to the Action, click the III icon.
-A pop-up describes why the item was moved to quarantine.

-- Click Restore and do not detect again.
+- Exploit activity - Click Filters.
+In the Action area, select the Quarantined and Disinfected checkboxes. - Next to the Action, click the 🛄 icon.
+A pop-up describes why the item was moved to quarantine. - Click Restore and do not detect again.
 The file is restored to its original location.
 The permissions, owner, and registry entries related to the file are also restored.